NgoInformationManagement/Nim/README.md

 NIMMisionBundle
 ==============

-This bundle is part of the Ngo Imformation Management (NiM) and licensed under the MIT License.
+This bundle is part of the Ngo Information Management (NiM) and licensed under the MIT License.

 Bug tracking
 ------------